Conference organisation

 Dr Hultgren was honoured by being made Patron of the Maryborough Music Conference, Australia’s largest music education event, an honour which the most prestigious accolade is given by Education Queensland for significant contributions to music education.

-For more information on Dr Ralph Hultgren, his musical history, publications and comprehensive music education career, visit his website.
+For more information on Dr Ralph Hultgren, his musical history, publications and comprehensive music education career, visit

 James Morrison AM